Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are many things to look over when conducting the home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are many things to look over in a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 A few examples are:

 • Are the floor spaces insulated and is a ground moisture barrier present?

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert advice get in touch today and book your rental property house assessment.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties